talmurshidi/ardinuo-uno-v3/Week5/README.md

 - Adjusts the frequency of the buzzer sound for a higher or lower pitch.
 - This feature allows users to customize the sound according to their preference.

+### Challenges and Problems

+- Memory Management: Allocating and freeing memory dynamically for the statistics array to prevent memory leaks.
+- Interrupt Handling: Managing button presses and timer interrupts effectively to ensure accurate timing and responsive controls.
+- Mode Switching: Implementing smooth transitions between different operational modes when buttons are pressed together.